 Examples of Basic Topic Sentences

 Remember that when 「〜に」, 「〜で」, or 「〜へ」 are topicalized, they may become 「〜は」 instead of 「〜には」, 「〜では」, or 「〜へは」.
-This happens when 「〜に」, 「〜で」, or 「〜へ」 mark location, and this is shown in examples (4) and (5).
+This can happen when 「〜に」, 「〜で」, or 「〜へ」 mark location, which is shown in examples (4) and (5).

 4. 日本に温泉が多い(こと)